4-H Ambassadors

-The Georgia 4-H Ambassador Program offers opportunities for students to learn and lead in areas including science, nutritious cuisine, healthy lifestyles, weather, the environment, professionalism, and technology.
-4-H Ambassadors are selected for a specific track through an application process and participate in a dynamic and intensive training weekend.
+The Georgia 4-H Ambassador Program offers opportunities for students to learn and lead in key areas of 4-H programming.
+Ambassadors are selected for a specific track through an application process and participate in a dynamic and intensive training weekend.
 These individuals subsequently plan individual activities to increase and share their knowledge, and represent Georgia 4-H as ambassadors in the field.

 4-H’ers may be selected to serve as ambassadors in one area per year and may be eligible to apply to return as an ambassador in the same issue or in a different issue in following years.